wonma/100-days-of-code/log.md

 **Thoughts**
 It was such a wonderful dev Sunday!😊 There were two big achievements: Understanding webpack dev mode configuration for SASS and starting to rebuild the advanced CSS projects!

+---

+### Day 96: January 30, Monday

+**Today's Progress**

+- In Progress: Rebuilding 'Trillo' Advanced CSS Project

+**Thoughts**
+Omg..
+I love CSS.
+I'm so thankful that I met this course by Jonas and made a decision to review it after 4 years. :)

 <!--

 <!-- ### Day 1: June 27, Monday